rtoal/ple/haxe/README.md

 To begin coding with Haxe, start by installing the [Haxe Compiler](https://docs.godotengine.org/en/3.3/getting_started/editor/command_line_tutorial.html).

-If you are on Windows and want to install Godot on the command line, type in the following command in Windows Powershell through the Administrator role (you will need to install [Chocolatey](https://chocolatey.org/install) if you have not yet done so already):
+If you are on Windows and want to install Haxe on the command line, type in the following command in Windows Powershell through the Administrator role (you will need to install [Chocolatey](https://chocolatey.org/install) if you have not yet done so already):

 ```
 choco install haxe